pranitbauva1997/pranitbauva1997/README.md

 ### What I am doing as an investor?
  - I read Annual Reports & Quarterly Reports to keep a track of what my portfolio companies and their competitors are doing
- - The over-arching theme for my portfolio is financials as I believe that financial firms (providers of the scare capital) are one of the growth engines of emerging markets.
+ - The over-arching theme for my portfolio is financials as I believe that financial firms (dealers of the scarce resource) are one of the growth engines of emerging markets.